Eddie Rosario Player Props: Braves vs. Brewers

-On Saturday, Eddie Rosario (hitting .156 in his past 10 games) and the Atlanta Braves play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
-First pitch is at 7:15 PM ET.
+The Atlanta Braves, including Eddie Rosario (.188 batting average in his past 10 games), take on starting pitcher Julio Teheran and the Milwaukee Brewers at American Family Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Brewers.
+He racked up two hits (going 2-for-4) in his last appearance against the Brewers.

 Eddie Rosario Game Info & Props vs. the Brewers